GMRS (General Mobile Radio Service) is a service using radios of low

 for some more information.

-channels are shared between the two services and in fact many GMRS radios will operate on both
+are shared between the two services and in fact many GMRS radios will operate on both frequencies; however

-frequencies; however when using the less expensive walkie-talkies, output power is automatically reduced when
+when using the less expensive walkie-talkies, output power is automatically reduced when on the FRS

 900 MHz Radios